 Aside from that, the many weddings even today usually follow the same features that reflect traditional Filipino weddings.
 This includes the Filipino money dance, veil ceremony, lighting of the unity candle (or candle ceremony), cutting of the cake, arrhae (also known as the coin ceremony where the sponsors will give silver coins), and the veil ceremony.

 When it comes to Filipino wedding traditions, most of the elders are still pushing the idea of getting married in the church.
 For them, the church is where you can literally get married before God and seek His blessings for your union.
-However, there are more Filipino weddings today that are being held in other locations.
+However, nowadays, there are more Filipino weddings being held in other locations.
 Some of the top locations include the following:

 As we reach this part of the post, we hope that you were able to learn about the rich Filipino heritage that is reflected in the existing wedding traditions in the country.
 While there are also modern Filipino weddings that might not be the same as we have discussed here, there are still certain aspects that will remain the same.

-For cases like the Chinese- Filipino weddings, most of the traditions (and religious service is both parties are Catholic) are also followed except for the fact that the bride usually wears pula or red as a wedding dress while the wedding guests are to wear only those colors stipulated on the invitation.
-It won't be polite if you will not follow.
+For cases like the Chinese- Filipino weddings, most of the traditions (and religious service if both parties are Catholic) are also followed.
+Except for the fact that the bride usually wears pula or red as a wedding dress, while the wedding guests are to wear only those colors stipulated on the invitation.
+It won’t be polite if you will not follow.
 For American- Filipino wedding celebrations, the locals also do the money dance, but instead of putting a Peso veil on the bride and groom, the locals add dollars, making it known as the dollar dance.

 And as a final touch, do remember that Filipino style wedding also equates to a wedding reception like no other.
 Filled with mouthwatering dishes, song and dance numbers, and partying, you surely will get a good glimpse of the Filipino culture in terms of festivities.
 Hopefully, this post has helped you understand what to expect if ever you get invited to attend or become one of the secondary sponsors in an upcoming wedding.

-If you enjoyed this post and figured that you would love to learn more about the Philippines, its culture, and its language, then we highly recommend that you check out the Ling App by Simya Solutions.
-With the Ling App's language learning platform, you can discover a whole range of new words, phrases, and expressions that can prove useful, especially if you want to communicate with a Tagalog native speaker.
+If you enjoyed this post about Filipino wedding traditions and figured that you would love to learn more about the Philippines, its culture, and its language, then we highly recommend that you check out the Ling App.
+With the Ling App’s language learning platform, you can discover a whole range of new words, phrases, and expressions that can prove useful, especially if you want to communicate with a Tagalog native speaker.

 The whole platform is available for free, and you can try it out in an instant.
 Download it today and start learning the right way!